Epitome87/Understanding-TypeScript-Journey/README.md

 });
 ```

-Here, we explicitely tell TypeScript that we know our inputs are going to return non-null values, and specifically they will be of HTMLInputElement.
+Here, we explicitly tell TypeScript that we know our inputs are going to return non-null values, and specifically they will be of HTMLInputElement.
 We also tell TypeScript that we expect the _add_ method will accept number arguments.
 Lastly, when we call _add_, TypeScript enforces that the values being passed are of type _number_, so we can parse our inputs into an Int or add "+" in front of them -- both result in conversion to a number.

 ### TypeScript Advantages - Overview